sufiyan-syed0921/market-validation-fsy/survey/README.md

 ```

-The preceeding dataset is then inputted into a ggplot function where I create a horizontal bar chart to display the average ranks of features in ascending order.
+The preceeding dataset is then inputted into a ggplot function that creates a horizontal bar chart displaying average ranks of features in ascending order.

 ```R